-Assistance with educational testing required for participation in WIOA Title I activities is allowable.
-Some examples of educational testing include, but are not limited to, high school equivalency testing, state boards, national exams, and vocational testing.
+Assistance with educational testing required for participation in WIOA Title 1 activities is allowable.
+Some examples of educational testing include, but are not limited to, high school equivalency testing and vocational testing.
 If required for employment, the costs for licenses and application fees are allowable.
-Maximum expenditure is \$500.00 per participant per program year.
+Maximum expenditure is \$1,000.00 per participant per program year.